• 0Shopping Cart

 But what if you hate it or there’s a bad side effect, what can be done?

 This section will go over frequently asked questions (FAQs) for Botox and how to “reverse” or counteract some common side effects.
+Keep in mind that going to an experienced injector who knows how to handle adverse reactions is crucial, your safety should always be #1 priority.

-Botox Reversal FAQs
+Botox Reversal FAQs:

 Can I reverse Botox?